-• Filing Deadlines
+FILING DEADLINES

-- Level 1: A parent/student may file a complaint within fifteen (15) days of the date the parent/student becomes aware or should have become aware of the incident giving rise to the concern.
-The complaint must be in writing on the KIPP complaint form and filed with the school leader and must state the remedy sought.
-If the complaint is concerning the school leader, the complaint may be filed with the Head of Schools. - Within ten (10) days of receiving a written complaint, the school leader will conference with the parent/student.
+Level 1: A parent/student may file a complaint within fifteen (15) KIPP business days of the date the parent/student becomes aware or should have become aware of the incident giving rise to the concern.
+The complaint must be in writing on the KIPP complaint form and filed by emailing student.grievances@kipptexas.org or with the Head of Schools for the student's school in the manners identified above.
+The complaint must state the remedy sought.

+- Within five (5) KIPP business days of receiving a written complaint under this Policy, the Head of Schools will reach out to schedule a conference - Within ten (10) KIPP business days of receiving a written complaint, the Head of Schools will conference with the parent/student.
 At the time of the conference, the parent/student must provide all information/evidence supporting the complaint.
-Documents and other evidence may not be submitted after the Level 1 conference. - If resolution is not reached, the school leader will issue a written determination within ten (10) days of the conference. - Level 2: If the parent/student is not satisfied with the school leader's decision, the parent/student may appeal.
-Any appeal must be in writing on the KIPP appeal form and must be submitted to the Head of Schools within ten (10) days of the school leader's determination. - Within ten (10) days of receiving the written appeal, the Head of Schools will conference with the parent/student.
-Information not provided to the school leader cannot be provided to the Head of Schools. - If resolution is not reached, the Head of Schools will issue a written determination within ten (10) days of the conference. - Level 3: If the parent/student is not satisfied with the Head of Schools' decision, the parent/student may appeal.
-Any appeal must be in writing on the KIPP appeal form and must be submitted to the Regional Superintendent within ten (10) days of the Head of Schools' determination. - Within ten (10) days of receiving the written appeal, the Regional Superintendent will conference with the parent/student.
-Information not provided to the school leader cannot be provided to the Regional Superintendent. - If resolution is not reached, the Regional Superintendent will issue a written determination within ten (10) days of the conference. - Level 4: If the parent/student is not satisfied with the Regional Superintendent's decision, the parent/student may appeal.
-Any appeal must be in writing on the KIPP appeal form and must be submitted to the KIPP Texas Public Schools CEO within ten (10) days of the Regional Superintendent's determination. - Within ten (10) days of receiving the written appeal, the KIPP Texas Public Schools CEO or designee will conference with the parent/student.
-Information not provided to the school leader cannot be provided to the KIPP Texas Public Schools CEO. - If resolution is not reached, the KIPP Texas Public Schools CEO or designee will issue a written determination within ten (10) days of the conference.
+Documents and other evidence may not be submitted after the Level 1 conference. - If resolution is not reached, the Head of Schools will issue a written determination within ten (10) KIPP business days of the conference.

+Level 2: If the parent/student is not satisfied with the Head of Schools' decision, the parent/student may appeal.
+Any appeal must be in writing on the KIPP appeal form and must be submitted by emailing student.grievances@kipptexas.org or filing with the Regional Superintendent in the manners identified above within ten (10) KIPP business days of the Head of Schools' determination.

+- Within ten (10) KIPP business days of receiving the written appeal, the Regional Superintendent will conference with the parent/student.
+Information not provided at Level 1 cannot be provided to the Regional Superintendent. - If resolution is not reached, the Regional Superintendent will issue a written determination within five (5) KIPP business days of the conference.

+Level 3: If the parent/student is not satisfied with the Regional Superintendent's decision, the parent/student may appeal.
+Any appeal must be in writing on the KIPP appeal form and must be submitted by emailing student.grievances@kipptexas.org or filing with the KIPP Texas Public Schools CEO in the manners identified above within ten (10) KIPP business days of the Regional Superintendent's determination.

+- Within ten (10) KIPP business days of receiving the written appeal, the KIPP Texas Public Schools CEO or designee will conference with the parent/student.
+Information not provided at Level 1 cannot be provided to the KIPP Texas Public Schools CEO. - If resolution is not reached, the KIPP Texas Public Schools CEO or designee will issue a written determination within five (5) KIPP business days of the conference.